Coverage Gaps vs. Lapses: What's the Difference?

 A coverage gap refers to any period of time in which you are driving without active car insurance.
 This can happen for many reasons: forgetting to renew, canceling a policy after selling a car, or simply not purchasing a new policy in time after switching insurers.
 A coverage gap can also refer to a financial shortfall — the difference between what your insurer pays after a total loss and what you still owe on your loan.
 That second type is addressed by GAP insurance.

 A lapse, on the other hand, is a specific type of coverage gap that typically results from a policy being canceled — most often due to non-payment.
 Lapses carry their own set of penalties and are viewed more harshly by insurers than an accidental gap caused by switching providers.
+You can learn more about lapse-specific consequences and penalties in our dedicated guide.

 Understanding the difference matters because insurers treat these situations differently when calculating your premiums.